-Benefits of Early Contracting
+Benefits of Contracting Coffee Lots Early

 Financial Leverage for Suppliers

-Advanced contracts (not to be confused with futures contracts) are more than just an agreement; they're financial instruments for specialty coffee suppliers.
+Advanced contracts (not to be confused with futures contracts) are more than just an agreement, they're financial instruments for specialty coffee suppliers.
 They enable suppliers to secure favourable bank loans and, in turn, empower us to source premium Ethiopian coffee more efficiently.
 By showcasing commitment through early contracts, suppliers are granted better loan terms, making it feasible to procure and produce more coffee.

 Guaranteeing Quality